Cherry Blossom FestivalCherry Blossom Festival

 Thank you to everyone who took part in the 2nd Annual Richmond Cherry Blossom Festival on April 8, 2018.
 Check out the event photos on the City of Richmond Facebook page by clicking here.
 Please check back in January for details about the 3rd Annual Richmond Cherry Blossom Festival.

 What is Cherry Blossom Festival?

-The 2nd annual Richmond Cherry Blossom Festival celebrates the arrival of spring and blooming of the cherry blossoms.
+The Festival celebrates the arrival of spring and blooming of the cherry blossoms.
 In Japan, cherry blossoms are known as sakura, which are a special flower to the people and the country.
 The cherry blossom signifies a time of renewal and the cycle of life.
 Two weeks after the peak of the cherry blossom’s bloom, the petals begin to fall.
 The cherry blossom celebration includes picnics under the cherry trees with food and drinks shared with friends and family—this is a tradition known as hanami which translates to “watching blossoms,” and can be traced back hundreds of years.